tommygun200202/Discord-Bot-cleaner-/README.md

 ```
 3) Update the variables in config.py

+4) Please, import the 2 JSON 's into MongoDB before using too!

 Our bot is designed to save admins time by banning bots that spread inappropriate links/messages to minors and other members.
 We have also designed the bot using a point system.
 We also have included some basic moderation commands for you to use!